rohan37kumar/EndlessRunnerProject/WarPath Analysis/assets_needed.md

 ### Game Environment Assets
 - **Terrain Textures**:
-  - Grassy Terrain: High-resolution grass textures with variations for different seasons, including wet and dry states.
+  - Grassy Terrain: 5 high-resolution grass textures with variations for different seasons, including wet and dry states.
-  - Sandy Terrain: Desert sand textures with dune patterns and wind-blown effects.
+  - Sandy Terrain: 3 desert sand textures with dune patterns and wind-blown effects.
-  - Urban Terrain: Concrete and asphalt textures for city environments.
+  - Urban Terrain: 4 concrete and asphalt textures for city environments.

 - **Vegetation Models**:
-  - Trees: Oak, pine, palm, and deciduous trees with seasonal variations.
+  - Trees: 10 models each of oak, pine, palm, and deciduous trees.
-  - Bushes: Various types of bushes with different densities.
+  - Bushes: 5 types of bushes with different densities.
-  - Grass: Clusters of grass with different heights and densities.
+  - Grass: 8 clusters of grass with different heights and densities.
-  - Flowers: Wildflowers with multiple color variations.
-  - Rocks: Small to large rock formations with moss and lichen textures.
+  - Rocks: 10 small to large rock formations.

 - **Weather Effects**:
-  - Rain: Particle effects for light and heavy rain.
+  - Rain: 2 particle effects for light and heavy rain.
-  - Snow: Particle effects for falling snow.
+  - Snow: 2 particle effects for falling snow.
-  - Fog: Dynamic fog effects with adjustable density.
+  - Fog: 3 dynamic fog effects with adjustable density.
-  - Wind: Effects as blowing wind.
+  - Wind: 2 effects for blowing wind.
-  - Smoke: Smoke effect to block visibility, customizable size.
+  - Smoke: 3 smoke effects to block visibility, customizable size.

 - **Military Structures**:
-  - Buildings: Modular military base buildings with interior and exterior details.
+  - Buildings: 5 modular military base buildings with interior and exterior details.
-  - Radar Towers: Detailed radar towers with rotating radar dishes.
+  - Radar Towers: 3 detailed radar towers with rotating radar dishes.
-  - Bunkers: Reinforced concrete bunkers with interior rooms.
+  - Bunkers: 4 reinforced concrete bunkers with interior rooms.
-  - Watchtowers: Wooden and metal watchtowers with ladders and platforms.
+  - Watchtowers: 3 wooden and metal watchtowers with ladders and platforms.
-  - Barricades: Sandbags, barbed wire, and concrete barriers.
+  - Barricades: 5 sets of sandbags, barbed wire, and concrete barriers.
-  - Hangars: Large hangars for aircraft with sliding doors.
+  - Hangars: 2 large hangars for aircraft with sliding doors.
-  - Runways: Textured runways with markings and lighting.
+  - Runways: 2 textured runways with markings and lighting.

 - **Natural Elements**:
-  - Water Bodies: Lakes, rivers, and oceans with realistic water shaders, reflections, and wave animations.
+  - Water Bodies: 3 lakes/rivers and 1 ocean with realistic water shaders, reflections, and wave animations.
-  - Cliffs: Steep cliffs with rock textures, erosion details, and climbing animations.
+  - Cliffs: 4 steep cliffs with rock textures, erosion details, and climbing animations.
-  - Caves: Interior cave models with stalactites, stalagmites, and ambient lighting.
+  - Caves: 2 interior cave models.

 - **Base Building Mechanics**:
-  - Construction Tiles: Grid-based tiles for base construction with snap-to-grid functionality.
+  - Construction Tiles: 20 grid-based tiles for base construction with snap-to-grid functionality.
   - Building Placement: Interactive placement system with preview and rotation options.
-  - Resource Nodes: Harvestable nodes for resources like metal, oil, and energy.
+  - Resource Nodes: 10 collectible nodes for resources like metal, oil, and wood.

 - **Tile-Based Troop Positioning**:
-  - Tile Highlighting: Glow effects for selected tiles indicating troop placement and movement.
+  - Tile Highlighting: A glow effect for selected tiles indicating troop placement and movement.
-  - Path Indicators: Arrows and lines showing troop movement paths and destinations.
+  - Path Indicators: 5 sets of arrows and lines showing troop movement paths and destinations.

 ### Character Models
 - **Dialogue Characters**:
-  - Military Generals: 3D-looking sprites with distinct uniforms and insignia.
+  - Military Generals: 5 3D-looking sprites with distinct uniforms and insignia.
-  - Secretaries: Professional attire with subtle animations for dialogue scenes.
+  - Secretaries: 3 professional attire models with subtle animations for dialogue scenes.
-  - Assistants: Various roles with business or military attire, animated for dialogue.
+  - Assistants: 4 various roles with business or military attire, animated for dialogue.
   - Dialogue Presentation: Characters appear on the side of the screen with text and audio synchronization.

 - **In-Game Soldiers**:
-  - Army Troops: 3D animated models with customizable gear and weapons.
+  - Army Troops: 10 3D animated models with customizable gear and weapons.
-  - Tank Commanders: Distinctive uniforms with tank operation animations.
+  - Tank Commanders: 3 distinctive uniforms with tank operation animations.
-  - Snipers: Camouflaged outfits with sniper rifle animations.
+  - Snipers: 3 camouflaged outfits with sniper rifle animations.
-  - Special Forces: Elite soldier models with tactical gear and stealth animations.
+  - Special Forces: 5 elite soldier models with tactical gear and stealth animations.

 - **Enemy Faction Soldiers**:
-  - Infantry: Basic enemy soldiers with varied uniforms and weapons.
+  - Infantry: 10 basic enemy soldiers with varied uniforms and weapons.
-  - Elite Guards: Advanced enemy units with heavy armor and unique weapons.
+  - Elite Guards: 5 advanced enemy units with heavy armor and unique weapons.
-  - Commanders: Enemy leaders with distinctive appearances and animations.
+  - Commanders: 3 enemy leaders with distinctive appearances and animations.
-  - Mercenaries: Diverse enemy types with rugged appearances and mixed gear.
+  - Mercenaries: 5 diverse enemy types with rugged appearances and mixed gear.

-- **Civilians**: Non-combatant models for realism, with casual attire and simple animations.
+- **Civilians**: 5 non-combatant models for realism, with casual attire and simple animations.

     [basic animations as walking running, crouch etc for all the models]